-Looking ahead to the 2022 NFL season, let’s explore some under-the-radar fantasy football sleepers and some players poised for big breakouts this fall.
+Now that the 2022 NFL season is upon us, let’s explore some under-the-radar fantasy football sleepers and some players poised for big breakouts this year.

 Here is a look at each major position on offense and where to find the best value for your ultimate fantasy football team once drafting begins taking place.

-Note that this list will continually be updated throughout free agency and the offseason as roles shift and players sign with new NFL franchises.
+Note that this list will continually be updated as roles shift, trades occur and players sign with new NFL franchises.
 Enjoy!

 Related: Top NFL free agents of 2022